nakira974/collections_commons/README.md

 - [x] Event / Event Bus for creating commands system
 - [x] Linked lists implementations (Simple / Double Chained and Circular) for storing and traversing data in a dynamic manner
 - [x] Hash map and Hash set implementation for fast key-value lookups and storage and traversing data in a dynamic maner
-- [x] Chained (linked) Hash Tables, Open Addressing Hash tables for fast
+- [x] Chained (linked) Hash Tables, Open Addressing Hash tables for fast storage
 - [x] Heap + Priority Queues & Stack implementations for LIFO / FIFO data organization
 - [x] Data Sets implementations for storing unique values and traversing data in a dynamic manner
 - [x] Deques / Queues implementations  for storing elements in the order they were added
-- [ ] (Not released yet) Binary trees ( AVL, Red-Black, Tries) implementations for organizing and efficiently searching data
+- [ ] (Not released yet) Binary trees ( AVL, Red-Black, Tries, Tree map) implementations for organizing and efficiently searching data
 - [ ] (Not released yet) Balanced trees ( B Tree, B+ Tree) implemenations for organizing and efficiently huge ammount of data
 - [ ] (Not released yet) Graph (Weighted and Unweighted) implementations for organizing and efficiently searching data
 - [ ] (Not released ) Sort & Search Algorithms associated to data structures mentionned bellow